Xs-761/p8105_hw3_ez2384/HW3.md

 ![](HW3_files/figure-gfm/unnamed-chunk-4-2.png)<!-- -->

 - Description of CityBike Datasets
+  - CityBike Datasets consists of 4 component datasets with each consisting of 7 variables:
+    - ride_id : unique identifier for CityBike user for the particular trip
+    - rideable_type: type of bike used by user for the particular trip
+    - weekdays: weekday info when riding for the particular trip
+    - duration: duration or ride for the particular trip
+    - start_station_name: set-off station name for the particular trip
+    - end_station_name: ending station name for the particular trip
+    - member_casual: membership type of the user for the particular trip
+  - Each dataset has dimensions as below:
+    - Dataset1: info of Jan.2020, dimension=12420 x 7
+    - Dataset2: info of July.2020, dimension=21048 x 7
+    - Dataset3: info of Jan.2024, dimension=18861 x 7
+    - Dataset4: info of July.2024, dimension=47156 x 7
+  - Completeness:
+    - Each component dataset is complete and without missing values
 - Comment on table_by_YearMonthType
   - The total number of riders rise considerably each year from 2020 to 2024, and has risen from 12480 riders in Jan.2020 to 47156 riders in July.2024.